dleeftink/QuickSet/readme.md

 ###### `set.stat: [UintArray]`
 This enumerable property displays the values associated with each ranked integer (Typed).
 Same length as [`rank`](#setrank-uintarray).

+> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes depending on how filled top-k slots.
+If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` and access its value at the same index in `stat`.

+Some additional properties describe the internal state of the set.

 ###### `set.last: Uint`
 A constant parameter for accessing the last item in the top-k window defined by [`slot`](#slot-0--16).